kasparas-ban/dashboard-frontend/README.md

 - [ ] Make the number of shown chat panels to be responsive to the screen size
 - [ ] Add React Query

-The interactive globe was implemented using [iTowns](https://github.com/iTowns/itowns) library.

-The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Run the project

 To run the project enter: `npm start`